-Learners should always check the entry requirements for degree programmes with the specific higher education providers.

-After this qualification, learners can progress directly to employment, however it is likely that many will do so via higher study.
-Areas of employment include junior business roles in marketing, administration, finance, events management, HR, marketing and other related areas in the business sector, including higher apprenticeships.
+Learners should always check the entry requirements for degree programmes with specific higher education providers.
+After this qualification, learners can also progress directly into employment, however it is likely that many will do so via higher study.
+Areas of employment include junior roles in marketing, administration, finance, financial services, procurement, events management, human resources, and other related areas in the business sector.